Tualatin Hills AVA

-Tualatin Hills is an American Viticultural Area (AVA) located due west of Portland and just east from the Oregon Coast Range in the upland hills of the Tualatin River watershed and encompasses elevations between 200 and 1000 ft.
-It was established on May 13, 2020 by the Alcohol and Tobacco Tax and Trade Bureau (TTB) after reviewing the petition from Rudolf Marchesi, president of Montinore Estate, Alfredo Apolloni, owner and winemaker of Apolloni Vineyards, and Mike Kuenz, general manager of David Hill Vineyard and Winery, on behalf of themselves and other local grape growers and vintners, proposing the establishment of the "Tualatin Hills" viticultural area in portions of Multnomah and Washington Counties.
-It lies entirely within the northernmost location of the Willamette Valley AVA in and around towns like Gaston, Forest Grove, Sherwood and Cornelius.
-To the south and southeast are the Chehalem Mountains with elevations of over 1000 ft and considered to be a separate, distinct landform from the uplands within Tualatin Hills.
-The region stretches over approximately 144000 acre and contains 21 wineries with 33 commercially-producing vineyards that covers approximately 860.5 acre.
+Tualatin Hills (/tuːˈɑːlətɪn/ Too-ah-lə-tin) is an American Viticultural Area (AVA) due west of Portland and just east from the Oregon Coast Range within portions of Multnomah and Washington Counties located entirely within the northernmost Willamette Valley landform in and around the towns of Gaston, Forest Grove, Sherwood and Cornelius.
+It was established as the nation's 247^{th}, the state's 20^{th} and the valley's tenth wine appellation on June 3, 2020 by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing the petition submitted by Rudolf Marchesi, president of Montinore Estate, Alfredo Apolloni, owner and winemaker of Apolloni Vineyards, and Mike Kuenz, general manager of David Hill Vineyard and Winery, on behalf of themselves and other local grape growers and vintners, proposing the viticultural area named "Tualatin Hills."

+The area lies in the upland hills of the Tualatin River watershed and encompasses elevations between 200 and 1000 ft.
+To the south and southeast are the Chehalem Mountains with elevations of over 1000 ft and considered to be a separate, distinct landform from the uplands within the Tualatin Hills.
+The region extends over approximately 144000 acre and, at the outset, contained 21 wineries with 33 commercially-producing vineyards cultivating approximately 860.5 acre.
 The distinguishing features of Tualatin Hills are its soils, elevation, and climate.